joost-morsink/FF-admin-module/wiki/transfer.md

 # ${title}

-A transfer is a transfer of funds from an [investment option](./option) to a [charity](./charity).
+A transfer is the movement of funds to a [charity](./charity).
-The transferred amount is dependent on the calculated [allocations](./allocation) and optional postponed earlier transfers.
+The amount transferred is determined by the calculated [allocations](./allocation) for the charity, as well as any previously postponed transfers.

+Transfers ensure that charities receive the funds allocated to them, either on schedule or after any necessary delays.
+This process is essential for distributing investment returns and fulfilling the platform's commitment to supporting charitable causes.